How major development applications are assessed

 The major development assessment process

-Stage 1 - Referral to the Development Assessment Commission
+Stage 1 - Referral to the State Commission Assessment Panel

-Once a proposal has been declared a major development by the Minister and a formal development application has been received, it is referred to the Development Assessment Commission (DAC).
+Once a proposal has been declared a major development by the minister and a formal development application has been received, it is referred to the State Commission Assessment Panel (SCAP).

 Stage 2 - Detailed assessment documents released

 The proponent prepares an EIS, PER or DR that responds to the guidelines.

 The length of time it takes for the proponent to prepare the assessment document is not set and varies depending on the level of assessment required and the complexity of the proposal.
 A DR generally takes the shortest time, while an EIS is more detailed and takes the longest.

 Once complete, the assessment document is released for public and agency comment for a minimum of either: